jackcallister/react-simple/readme.md

-# Simple React
+# React Simple

 Just like the good old jQuery days.
 Get up and running in a flash with React.
 No build tools, no config, no bullshit.
+Also no server side rendering, routes or any other tools you may need down the road.
+This is aimed and getting yourself up and running with the least amount of over head.

 # Installation